ash-S26/Hand-Gesture-Controlled-Robot/README.md

   1) git clone
   2) export TURTLEBOT3_MODEL=burger
   3) roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch
-  Finally run the code by navigating to directory where you cloned and then to where is code Hand_Gestur_Controlled_Robot.py
+  -Finally run the code by navigating to directory where you cloned and then to where is code Hand_Gestur_Controlled_Robot.py
   4) python3 Hand_Gestur_Controlled_Robot.py
   5) Or you can run code from any code editor.